 |Custom Shower Pan||$650 - $3,500|

-If you want a tile shower floor and are using a standard-size shower, such as 36-inches square or 48” x 60”, you can opt for a tile-ready pan.
-These molded pans are designed to receive tile.
+If you want a tile shower floor and are using a standard-size unit, such as 36-inches square or 48” x 60”, you can opt for a tile-ready pan.
+Prices range from $500 to $800 on average for these models.
+They are designed to receive tile.
 They install very quickly, so they cost less than a custom pan.
 Sizes and shapes are limited, so it may be tough to find in this style if you want something specific.
-Prices range from $500 to $800 on average.

 Shower pans can be found prefab in several materials.
 Or, once they are tiled, they can be finished in a few materials.
 Because the pan’s surface is visible and walked on, consider the material your pan is either made from or finished with.
 Each one has characteristics of appearance and care as well.